 The German-Belarusian Manager Training Programme prepares executives from the Republic of Belarus for business relations and economic cooperations with German companies – with success on both sides.
 Every year, around 40 Belarusian executives participate in the practice-oriented training.
 They come from companies with foreign trade potential wishing to establish contact with Germany.
 The focus is on small and medium-sized enterprises (SMEs).
 According to the motto of “Fit for Partnership with Germany”, the participants undertake a one-month programme in Germany.
 A group comprises around 20 executives.
-During their stay, they acquire management expertise, gain an insight into German business practices, and establish contacts with German companies.
+During their stay, they acquire international management expertise, gain an insight into German business practices, and establish contacts with German companies.
 On average, the participants are in contact with around 60 German, primarily medium-sized companies.
 The programme is aimed at executives from the middle and upper management levels of Belarusian companies and is in principle open to all branches.

 Decisive to the programme’s success is the right mix of imparting knowledge and business practice.